6 Queen Esther Characteristics We Should Be Practicing Now

 But they trusted God’s will, even in the hardest moments.

-I think that I can safely say that Queen Esther of Persia was not timid and fearful.
+I think that I can safely say that Esther was not timid and fearful.
 I don’t believe she was arrogant or selfish or otherwise spoiled.
 She would not have won Hegai’s approval or support if she was.

 Esther 2:8-9 NIV – When the king’s order and edict had been proclaimed, many young women were brought to the citadel of Susa and put under the care of Hegai.
 Esther also was taken to the king’s palace and entrusted to Hegai, who had charge of the harem.